Worship

 How can I participate in the service?

 We customarily stand when we sing; sit to hear lessons, sermons, or announcements; and stand or kneel when we pray.
-We follow the liturgy in the order of service in the prayer book and participate audibly in the people’s responses, including the Amen at the end of each prayer.

 Members of the congregation will be glad to help you find your materials, and you may stand, sit and kneel with the congregation as you feel comfortable.